Frequently asked questions

 No. HCLTech Grant is only meant for not-for-profit organizations registered in India and is allowed to receive funding under Section 135 of the Companies Act 2013.

 Functional experience is the number of years/months/days, calculated basis the registration date of the organization (captured on the registration certificate i.e., Trust Deed/Certificate of Incorporation/Certificate of Registration) and a specific end date decided by HCLTech Grant team.
-For Edition X, the end date is 31st March 2024.
+For Edition XI, the end date is 31st March 2025.

 The functional experience is required at the organization level (collectively) irrespective of how many themes it is/has working/ed on and the number of years it has spent in each of the themes.
 Please refer to eligibility criteria for more details.
 You can refer to the information above to understand how functional experience is calculated.